"Everything worked like a charm. We felt like being part of a family and among friends. Excellent service and brilliant people."

 Borders Backountry meets Tweed Valley Enduro

-New for 2019, not only will you be sampling a sizeable portion of the best riding the length and breadth of the Tweed Valley – we have iced this scrumptious cake by teaming up with Trail House, Glentress for the finest lodgings in the area, plus, Adrenalin Uplift are on board to provide their world-class shuttle uplift to keep those weary legs at bay and the eye firmly on the prize.
+On this one, not only will you be sampling a sizeable portion of the best riding the length and breadth of the Tweed Valley – we have iced this scrumptious cake by teaming up with Trail House, Glentress for the finest lodgings in the area, plus, Adrenalin Uplift are on board to provide their world-class shuttle uplift to keep those weary legs at bay and the eye firmly on the prize.
 Mountain biking heaven!

 This week-long Border Patrol mountain bike tour straddles mile-upon-mile of interconnecting valleys, hills and glens that make up the Tweed Valley.
 It’s a trip aimed squarely at the ‘all-rounder’.
 It’ll appeal most to mountain bikers who like to mix things up and don’t sit in any one camp – enduro, all-mountain, backcountry – this trip has a healthy slice of everything that is your beloved mountain biking.